j4y/developerportal/pages/platforms/unity.md

 ## Special Notes on Builds

 The SDK DLL is 64-bit.
 This means that when you build you should build to 64-bit.
 If you get an error like "Failed to load native library!
 Make sure you build in 64-bit mode!" it probably means you built a 32-bit executable.
 If you need a 32-bit version of the DLL please contact sdk@Affectiva.com .
+If you build for multiple platforms and want to no-op unsupported platforms you can run AffdexUnityUtils.ValidPlatform() to determining if the current platform is valid at run-time.